 The final T — treatment — refers to treating your yard to get rid of the insects.

 Crawford suggests getting a barrier treatment to kill off the mosquitoes in your yard.
 The treatment is applied to the bottom of the leaves and then attracts mosquitoes and poisons them when they try to feed on it.

 She said the Mosquito Squad’s treatment eliminates 85 to 95 percent of the mosquitoes in a yard.

 Many of the same techniques to prevent increase in mosquito populations can be used to keep ticks at bay, as well.

 However, Crawford said another way to control ticks is by clearing and cleaning their favorite hiding places in your yard, including wood piles and tall grasses.

 “If you clean up those areas, you can get rid of some of the ticks,” she said.

-The tubes are about the size of a paper towel roll and have cotton treated with barrier spray attached to them.
+The tubes are about the size of a paper towel roll and have cotton treated with barrier treatment attached to them.
 The cotton attracts field mice, which are a common host for tick nymphs.
 The nymphs are killed when the mice nuzzle up to the cotton.